2015-2016 CCI Board of Directors

 Air Force Medical Operations Agency, San Antonio, TX

-Debra Dunn, MBA, MSN, RN, CNOR, currently serves as the Perioperative Nurse Manager at East Orange General Hospital in East Orange, New Jersey.
+Vice President - Debra Dunn, MBA, MSN, RN, CNOR, currently serves as the Perioperative Nurse Manager at East Orange General Hospital in East Orange, New Jersey.
 She previously was an OR Nurse Educator at Memorial Sloan Kettering Cancer Center and spent the previous 18 years at St. Joseph’s Wayne Hospital as staff nurse, OR Educator, and OR Nurse Manager.
-Debra is on the AORN Journal Editorial Board, serves as a Peer Reviewer for perioperative nursing journals, has published over 30 articles, and has presented at AORN Expo.
+Debra is on the AORN Journal Editorial Board, serves as a Peer Reviewer for perioperative nursing journals, has published over 30 articles, and has presented at the AORN Annual Meeting and Surgical Conference EXPO.
 Previously the AORN Journal awarded Debra the First Place award in their Clinical Category, and the Journal of PeriAnesthesia Nursing awarded Debra the Mary Hanna Memorial Journalism Award also First Place in their Clinical Category.
-Debra also won the New Jersey Governor’s 1999 Nursing Merit Award, Acute Care/RN Category, and the Francis Black Humanitarian Award in Healthcare for a program she initiated while at St. Joseph’s Wayne Hospital.
+Debra also won the New Jersey Governor’s 1999 Nursing Merit Award, Acute Care/RN Category, and the Francis Black Humanitarian Award in Healthcare for a recycling program she initiated while at St. Joseph’s Wayne Hospital.
 She serves on the AORN Syntegrity Task Force; and spends a week abroad performing surgical missions (ENT, Ophthalmology, Urology, and General) with Healing the Children, New Jersey, twice a year.
 Lifelong learning through formal and informal education programs is a major theme in Debra’s life, and she enjoys “paying it forward.”
-Debra has volunteered on CCI’s CNOR Item Review and Cut Score Committee, CNOR Item Writing Committee, and the CNOR Survey Task Force;
+Debra has volunteered on CCI’s CNOR Item Review and Cut Score Committee, CNOR Item Writing Committee, and the CNOR Survey Task Force.

 Marie Paulson, MS, BSN, RN, CNOR, is a member of the Board of Directors and a member of the Finance Committee with CCI.
 She is currently the Regional Director of Perioperative Services for the Southern California Region of Kaiser Permanente in Pasadena, California.
 Marie has over 36 years of nursing experiences in which 35 of those years are in Perioperative nursing.
-The majority of those Perioperative years were spent as a Perioperative Educator and Director in both main hospital operating rooms and in the Ambulatory Specialty of Perioperative surgery.
-She has a certification in Health Science Education as a teacher for California community colleges in which Marie has taught Perioperative Nursing for over 13 years.
+The majority of those Perioperative years were spent as a Perioperative Director and Educator in both main hospital operating rooms and in the Ambulatory Specialty of Perioperative surgery.
+She has a certification in Health Science Education as a teacher for California community colleges in which Marie has taught Perioperative Nursing for over 15 years.
 Marie is a member of AORN, ACNL, and AONE.
 She has participated on volunteer committees with both AORN and CCI.
-Marie has worked with CCI several times over the years as a CNOR test development committee member, as well as a proponent of CCI’s Certificate Program for Surgical Services Management.
+Marie has worked with CCI several times over the years as a CNOR test development & Item review committee member, Surgical Services Management job analysis committee member, as well as a proponent of CCI’s Certificate Program for Surgical Services Management.

-Theodore (Ted) Walker, MSN, RN, A-CNS, BC, CNOR, CPPS works as a Lt Col in the USAF and is currently assigned to Air Force Medical Operations Agency in San Antonio, TX.
-He is the Chief, Air Force Patient Safety, working closely with all aspects of perioperative nursing.
-He manages a patient safety program with 90 staff in 75 hospitals and clinics throughout the world.
-His focus is in the development of collegial teams and believes that through the strong bonds of trust and teamwork in all levels of the perioperative patient’s care, we are able to preserve the safety of our patients.
-He is a Certified Adult Clinical Nurse Specialist, having graduated from the Uniformed Services University for the Health Sciences as a Perioperative Clinical Nurse Specialist.
-Prior to this, Ted has held positions as Staff Nurse Operating Room, Operations Officer Operating Room, and Instructor/Course Supervisor Nursing Service Management (NSM)/NSM –Air Reserve Component.
-Having served on active duty for over 22 years, he looks forward to continuing this service and giving our Airmen, Sailors, and Soldiers the best perioperative care in the world.
+Theodore (Ted) Walker, MSN, RN, A-CNS, BC, CNOR, CPPS works as a Lt Col in the USAF and is currently the Chief, Air Force Patient Safety assigned to Air Force Medical Operations Agency in San Antonio, TX.
+He works closely with all aspects of perioperative nursing to ensure patient centered care remains a top priority in the military medical services.
+Ted manages a patient safety program with 96 contract staff in 75 hospitals and clinics throughout the world.
+His focus is in the development of collegial teams and believes that through the strong bonds of trust and teamwork at all levels of the perioperative patient’s care, we are able to preserve the safety of our patients.
+Having graduated from the Uniformed Services University for the Health Sciences as a Perioperative Clinical Nurse Specialist, he earned the Certified Adult Clinical Nurse Specialist in 2007 Ted has served on active duty for over 22 years and has held positions as a Perioperative Clinical Nurse Specialist, Staff Nurse Operating Room, Operations Officer Operating Room, Instructor/Course Supervisor Nursing Service Management (NSM)/NSM –Air Reserve Component.
+He looks forward to continued service to our country and giving our Airmen, Sailors, and Soldiers the best perioperative care in the world.